MicrosoftDocs/visualstudio-docs/docs/deployment/installer-projects-netcore.md

 ### Prerequisites for .NET Core 3.1

 If you would like your installer to be able to install the necessary runtime for a framework-dependent .NET Core 3.1 app, you can do this using [prerequisites](../deployment/application-deployment-prerequisites.md).
-From the properties dialog of your installer project open the “Prerequisites...” dialog and you'll see the following entries:
+From the properties dialog of your installer project, open the **Prerequisites...** dialog and you'll see the following entries:

 ![.NET Core items in the Prerequisites dialog](../deployment/media/installerprojects-netcore-publishitemsoutput.png ".NET Core Prerequisites")